 On the sixth day, the teacher uses the second checklist—the Teacher Writing Skills Checklist—to give students feedback.
 The teacher will also edit using the same editing symbols and terms that are in the student workbook.
 (The student has a day off while their work is edited.)
 On the seventh day, students write their final version based on the feedback from their teacher.
 On the eighth day, the teacher evaluates the final draft using the third checklist, the Composition Evaluation.
 This form shows points awarded under the headings of content, style, mechanics, and general.
 There is also room on the page for written comments.

-In addition to the lesson activities described above, copywork and dictation exercises each occur twice per lesson cycle (once a week).
+In addition to the lesson activities described above, copywork and dictation exercises each occur twice per two-week lesson cycle.
 The copying and dictation assignments help students develop skills of observation and attention as they work on various sentence constructions and encounter new vocabulary.
-WriteShop has published Copying and Dictation Exercises for WriteShop I, with excerpts from well-known literary works that relate to each of the sixteen lessons in WriteShop I. Teachers can use this to save them from having to come up with their own passages, but it is fine if you want to use something else.
+WriteShop has published Copying and Dictation Exercises for WriteShop I, with excerpts from well-known literary works that relate to each of the sixteen lessons in WriteShop I. Teachers can use this to save having to come up with their own passages, but it is fine if you want to use something else.
 Prepared material for copying and dictation isn't available for WriteShop II, so you will have to come up with something on your own.

 The program works well for parents working with one or more of their own children, but it also works well for a group class.
 Either way, it requires quite a bit of teaching time.
-Direct instruction time is required primarily on the first two or three days of a lesson.
-Then the teacher will need to spend time evaluating the first draft and the final copy during the second week.
-Teachers also need to give the dictation exercises to students on one day each week.
 Some lesson preparation time will be required if you need visual aids or other resources, but the lesson plans themselves are easy to follow.
-For parents who don't have time to do the teaching, there are optional video lessons available that cover the teacher-intensive activities for the first two days of each lesson.
-(The video lessons were recorded to accompany the fourth edition of the course, but they will also work with the fifth edition.)
-The online video instruction is purchased separately for WriteShop I and WriteShop II.

-Overall, WriteShop is one of the best resources I've seen for group classes and for parents who need help teaching writing.
+Overall, WriteShop I and II is one of the best resources I've seen for group classes and for parents who need help teaching writing.